 A Scorecard consists of two sections: short-term Activities (leading indicators) and long-term Objectives (results).
 While customizable, we recommend measuring Activities daily and Objectives monthly.

-Each section consists of Metrics, benchmarks, and weights.
+Each section consists of Metrics, targets, and weights.

 A Scorecard generates two employee super-scores: Activity Score and Objective Score.
 These measure an employee's weighted attainment of metric benchmarks.
 Similar to grade-school, these scores are measured on a 0-100+ scale.

-Managers also have the ability to set a min or a max for a certain metric.
-To find these settings, click on the gear icon next to the metric's name to toggle the advanced options:
+Managers also have the ability to set a Start (minimum) or a Stop (max) for a certain metric.
+Click on the gear icon next to the metric's target to access the advanced options:

-- Min = Employee must reach this value before earning points.
+- Start = Employee must reach this value before earning points.

-- Max = Employee can no longer earn points beyond this value.
+- Stop = Employee can no longer earn points beyond this value.

 If you'd like to add this advanced feature to your company's account, please reach out to your corresponding Customer Success Manager or send us a note at GetHelp@Ambition.com to learn more.